ahoereth/featured-video-plus/readme.txt

 == Upgrade Notice ==

 = 1.2 =
-Now you can use your local videos.
+Now featuring your local videos!

 = 1.1 =
 Feature Dailymotion Videos on your posts!